michael-kitchin/CarND-LaneLines-P1-Project/README.md

 * Specific speeds of travel and lane orientation
 * Specific times of day and sun position (i.e., no shadows or glare)
 * Specific road surfaces and conditions
-* Specific vertical deflection, field-of-view and other characteristics
+* Specific vertical deflection, field-of-view, frame rates, and other camera characteristics

 Conditions outside of the above will weaken or negate this capability.